-One of the simplest meals to prepare that meets Paleo requirements is steak salad.
-The meat in steak salad will provide you with plenty of protein and iron, leaving you feeling energized, while fiber-rich leafy greens keep you full.
-Shred kale or spinach and top with other fresh vegetables, like broccoli, onions, and carrots.
-Then, grill steak and cut the meat into bite-sized pieces to make a delectable salad.
-Whenever possible, Paleo food should be organic and non-GMO, so try to find kale or spinach that fits these criteria.
-The steak should also be from grass-fed and pasture-raised sources, which more closely resembles the meat that paleolithic humans would have eaten.
+One of the simplest meals that meets the paleo requirements is steak salad.
+The meat provides plenty of protein and iron for energy, while fiber-rich leafy greens keep the body sated.
+Shred kale or spinach and top it with other fresh vegetables such as broccoli, onions, and carrots.
+Then, grill steak, cut the meat into bite-sized pieces, and scatter it on top of the greens.
+Whenever possible, paleo food should be organic and non-GMO.
+The steak should also be from grass-fed and pasture-raised sources to more closely resemble the meat that paleolithic humans would have eaten.

 Vegetable omelets make an excellent paleo breakfast.
 Sautee onions, spinach, tomatoes, and peppers, or opt for fresh veggies.
 The combination of eggs and vegetables delivers protein and vitamins.
 Most importantly, omelets can be tailored to suit anyone's taste, making them a flexible option for households in which only some members participate in paleo diets, or one with picky eaters.
 Ideally, use cage-free, humanely raised eggs.

 Salmon is one of the best fish to eat on the paleo diet, especially wild-caught options.
 Salmon is a brain superfood, packed with healthy omega-3 fatty acids essential to cognitive function and heart health.
 There are many ways to prepare this healthy fish.
 Try roasting summer vegetables like zucchini and yellow squash seasoned with natural herbs and flavors like garlic, rosemary, and lemon.
 Broil or bake the salmon filets, then serve over the roasted squash.